ARM-Mbed/STM32F407_Discovery_kit/README.md

 * Import project from Atollic® TrueSTUDIO® and AC6 System Workbench for STM32 (SW4STM32)
 * Multi-OS support: Windows®, Linux®, and macOS®, 64-bit versions only

+# EXAMPLE

+**TEMPERATURE SENSOR (INTERN ADC) + GPIO**

+This project implements the intern ADC for the lecture of the sensor temperature plus the blinkg of the leds byt GPIO, using the LL (Low Layer) library.